 Every case is unique, however the important thing to remember is that only the most serious of business crime cases can result in prison sentences.
-Our first conversation with you will be on a free, no-obligation basis and while it will not be possible to predict outcomes or establish the full facts of your case at this first meeting, the fact that you are dealing with unchartered territory will be at the forefront of our minds as we explain the process of what may lie ahead.
+During our first conversation, while it will not be possible to predict outcomes or establish the full facts of your case at this first meeting, the fact that you are dealing with unchartered territory will be at the forefront of our minds as we explain the process of what may lie ahead.

 Being honest with you

 Here at Purcell Parker we have an impressive track record in securing the best results possible for our clients, whether that involves proving that an investigation should be dropped, securing a COP9 investigation in lieu of criminal charges in a fraud case or minimising any fine or custodial sentence that may be applicable.
 While we are confident of delivering the best outcome for our clients, we will always be realistic about our strategy and advise you accordingly.

 When it comes to financing your case, we will be open and transparent about our fees and where possible, will provide a fixed-fee quote or best estimate of the likely costs associated with your case to help you budget.